xStar2222/CarRace/README.md

 # CarRace
 Site that lets you put two cars and sees who would win a race.
-Results based on 0-60 speeds
+Results based on 0-60 speeds.
+Still working on adding cars.